slackapi/java-slack-sdk/docs/guides/interactive-components.md

   // 1.
 Verify requests from Slack
   // https://api.slack.com/docs/verifying-requests-from-slack
-  //   "X-Slack-Signature" header, "X-Slack-Request-Timestamp" header, and raw request body if (!PseudoSlackRequestVerifier.isValid(request)) {
+  // This needs "X-Slack-Signature" header, "X-Slack-Request-Timestamp" header, and raw request body if (!PseudoSlackRequestVerifier.isValid(request)) {
     return PseudoHttpResponse.builder().status(401).build();
   }

   // 2.
 Parse the request body and check if the `action_id` in a block is the one you'd like to handle

-  // payload=url-encoded-json-string in the request body
-  String payloadString = PseudoPayloadExtractor.extract(request.getBodyAsString());
+  // payload={URL-encoded JSON} in the request body String payloadString = PseudoPayloadExtractor.extract(request.getBodyAsString());
   // The value looks like: { "type": "block_actions", "team": { "id": "T1234567", ...
   String payloadType = PseudoActionTypeExtractor.extract(payloadString);